Freely-Given-org/OpenEnglishTranslation--OET/translatedTexts/ReadersVersion/README.md

 - cultural additions, e.g., \add Roman\add* soldier
 - contextual additions, e.g., and \add after that\add* he said
 - application/interpretational additions, e.g., when we reword the concept to what we think the author was trying to say, but the final words that we use are not there at all in the original.

+See our [formats page](https://OpenEnglishTranslation.Bible/Resources/Formats) for more information on how these things are implemented.

+## Schedule

+As of June 2025, about 2/3 of the Bible has been drafted. ([This page](https://OpenEnglishTranslation.Bible) is updated a few times per month with the progress.)
+Our goal is to complete the first draft and first check of the _OET_ by mid-2026.

+## Licences

+Our _OET_ Bible text is licensed [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) (Creative Commons Attribution-ShareAlike 4.0 International).

+## The inevitable event

+It is my request to my family and executors of my will to place all of this work into the public domain, finished or unfinished, on the event of my death.
+It has always been my desire that the _Open English Translation_ be a gift to the world, including the _Literal Version_, the _Readers’ Version_, and any other versions made under my control or under the auspices of Freely-Given.org.

+Please note that any contributions by others to this project will only be accepted on these same grounds.